 Vienna, Austria - Classic Winter Fairytale

-Rathausplatz's Christkindlmarkt is especially enchanting, with an ice-skating path through the city hall park that is fun for catching decorations, as well as stands serving freshly roasted chestnuts, gingerbread hearts, and high-end homemade presents.
+The Christkindlmarkt at Rathausplatz is especially charming, with an ice-skating path through the city hall park, stands selling roasted chestnuts, gingerbread hearts, and handmade gifts.

 Strasbourg, France - Oldest and Most Authentic

-Strasbourg, France's "Capital of Christmas," boasts one of the continent's oldest and most renowned Christmas markets, dating back to 1570.
+Strasbourg, known as France's "Capital of Christmas," has one of Europe's oldest and largest Christmas markets, dating back to 1570.
+Timber-framed houses around the cathedral are decorated with thousands of lights, creating a magical atmosphere.

 Prague, Czech Republic - Gothic Winter Dream